Kong/docs.konghq.com/app/docs/0.9.x/network.md

 * `7373` used by Kong to communicate with the local clustering agent.
 See [cluster_listen_rpc].
 The traffic here will be local to the Kong node and hence it does **not need to be exposed** anywhere.
-* `7946` which Kong uses for inter-nodes communication.
+* `7946` which Kong uses for intra-nodes communication.
 Both UDP and TCP traffic should be allowed on it.
 See [cluster_listen] and [cluster_advertise].
 The traffic on these ports should **only** be allowed between Kong nodes.

 Kong will try to auto-detect the node's first, non-loopback, IPv4 address and advertise this address to other Kong nodes.
-Sometimes this is not enough and the IP address needs to be manually set, you can do that by changing the [cluster_advertise] and [cluster_advertise] properties in the [cluster][cluster] configuration.
+Sometimes this is not enough and the IP address needs to be manually set, you can do that by changing the [cluster_listen] and [cluster_advertise] properties in the [cluster][cluster] configuration.

 **Example**